orijitghosh/VANESSA-DAM/README.md

 ### **VANESSA-DAM-CRA**

-VANESSA-DAM-CRA is dependent on [Quentin Geissmann](https://github.com/qgeissmann)'s [rethomics](https://github.com/rethomics) family of packages - [behavr](https://github.com/rethomics/behavr), [damr](https://github.com/rethomics/damr), [ggetho](https://github.com/rethomics/ggetho), [zeitgebr](https://github.com/rethomics/zeitgebr), for some analysis and visualization options.
-It offers several advantages over existing tools for circadian rhythm analysis from DAM systems, some mentionable ones are -
+VANESSA-DAM-CRA offers several advantages over existing tools for circadian rhythm analysis from DAM systems, some mentionable ones are -

 1. Analysis and visualization of multiple monitor files, genotypes, replicates together in a high-throughput manner.